SonVuDuc/netbackup-ansible/README.md

-# NetBackup Ansible
+# NETBACKUP ANSIBLE FOR AUTOMATION INSTALL AGENT

-This project installs NetBackup Client using Ansible.
+## This project installs NetBackup Client using Ansible (This version only works on RHEL 7 + Oracle Linux 7).

-Make sure to update the following values:There are some values you need to update to run successfully in your environment:
+Make sure to update the following values to run successfully in your environment:

-The NBAnswser is required for install Netbackup
+### 1. The NBInstallAnswer.conf file is required for install Netbackup, you need to modify it first
 ```
 ACCEPT_EULA=yes
 MACHINE_ROLE=CLIENT